 - How do I order a reprint?

-- If you open an account, all your previous orders will be saved, so you can reorder.
-If you placed an order but didn’t open an account, just contact us with the order number and we’ll find the file.
-Note that prices may have changed since your last order.
+If you placed an order but didn’t open an account, just contact us with the order number and we should be able to locate your files.

 - How do I make a complaint?

 Please contact us and we’ll do our very best to resolve the issue: